 CAEP 8402 - College Student Development Practicum 1

 CAEP 8403 - College Student Development Practicum 2

 CAEP 6202 - Research, Evaluation, and Data Analysis

 CAEP 6262 - Evaluation and Outcomes Assessment of Community, School, and Health-Related Programs

 Experiential learning is a hallmark of Northeastern University and its educational mission.
-As such, the College Student Development and Counseling program provides students with field opportunities that will prepare new professionals for working in entry level and beginning management positions in the college student development field.
+As such, the MS in College Student Development and Counseling program provides students with field opportunities that will prepare new professionals for working in entry-level and beginning management positions in the college student development field.
 These positions are offered in departments and offices, which may not directly address the academic concerns of students, but are a vital part of the social, emotional, and moral development of students.

 Associate Professor, Director of College Student Development and Counseling